Whether it’s for a new job or a change of scenery, moving is a part of life.

 I knew Boomer and Lou would travel better if they could huddle together.
 With that in mind, I wanted to find a cat carrier that would comfortably fit 2 adult cats and keep them safe.

-I lucked out and found one on Amazon that had amazing reviews, would fit both cats comfortably and could be buckled in to keep it from sliding around.
+I lucked out and found one on Amazon that had amazing reviews (affiliate link), would fit both cats comfortably and could be buckled in to keep it from sliding around.

 Once the cat carrier arrived, I set it up in our living room right away.
 We weren’t moving for another month, but I wanted to get the cats comfortable with the carrier.
 Letting them come and go as they pleased was a smart move because it meant that the carrier would be associated with a relaxed feeling for the cats.